jennyzeng/Minecraft-AI/docs/index.md

 ---
 <img src="imgs/status/imagen.png" width="50%">

 Welcome to our CS175 Project in AI repository.
-Our Minecraft Malmo agent“Tintin”(the character on the left) can give predictions on the biome, current weather and the pig occurance continuously based on the images he perceives.
+Our Minecraft Malmo agent "Tintin"(the character on the left) can give predictions on the biome, current weather and the pig occurance continuously based on the images he perceives.
 For example, our AI supplies you knowledge about the current enviroment:

 "Hi, you are in a forest."